-Executive Education in several countries, including India (Indian School of Business); Uruguay (ORT University); Chile (Santiago, University of Alberto Hertado) Finland;
+Executive Education in several countries, including New Zealand (University of Canterbury), India (Indian School of Business); Uruguay (ORT University); Chile (Santiago, University of Alberto Hertado), Finland;

 Fulbright Specialist at ORT University, Uruguay (2010)

-Undergraduate and Graduate teaching in Switzerland (University of Berne); Sweden (University of Stockholm); France (Grenoble School of Management)
+Undergraduate and Graduate teaching in New Zealand (University of Otago), Switzerland (University of Bern); Sweden (University of Stockholm); France (Grenoble School of Management)

 Global transportation and energy workshop, Saudi Arabia, (www.kapsarc.org)